Guide to art materials useful for my art tutorials

 I have never given much importance to using high-quality watercolor brushes.
 As long as brushes stay pointed and do the job, I’m happy.
 Make sure to clean your brushes well after a painting session.
 Use your fingers to make the hairs pointed each time you leave a brush to dry.

-These are two sets of brushes with a wide range of sizes, from very fine to thick.
+These are three sets of brushes with a wide range of sizes, from very fine to thick.
 When you’re painting, you use various sizes depending on the level of fine detail or broad strokes.

 Set of sable brushes

 Set of synthetic squirrel brushes by Zen Art.

 Set of nylon brushes

 Artist Watercolor Paint Brushes Set 13pcs – Round Pointed Tip Soft Anti-Shedding Nylon Hair Wood Long Handle – Detail Paint Brush for Watercolor, Acrylics, Ink, Gouache, Oil, Tempera, Paint by Numbers